GalleryPlanner: Complete User Guide

 Crop Photos and Draw Layout Zones

-- Draw Layout Zones when you want Auto-Layout to respect a specific usable region on the wall instead of the full canvas
+- Draw Layout Zones (Pro) when you want Auto-Layout to respect a specific usable region on the wall instead of the full canvas.

 On touch devices, these actions are optimized for drag and pinch gestures so they feel natural on mobile too.